kevin-le1/COS470_Final/README.md

 - Ensure methods used are free and accessible to all.
 Paid services are not allowed.

-## Techniques are heavily inspired from
+## CITATION
 - https://github.com/NirDiamant/RAG_Techniques
+   - Techniques are heavily inspired from this github repository.